-Learn how to use the basemap styles service (v2) to show place locations on a basemap.
+Learn how to show places on a basemap.

-Places for basemaps is a new feature of the basemap styles service (v2) that allows you to show or hide place locations on a basemap.
+The ArcGIS Basemap Styles service allows you to show or hide place locations on a basemap.
 The places are part of the basemap style and represent businesses, services, landmarks, and other places of interest (POIs) all over the world.
 When places are active, each is displayed with an icon and a name label.
-The place features also support attributes that you can use to integrate further with the places service.
+To set this preference in your app, use the MapLibre ArcGIS plugin.

 Prerequisites